andreasmang/claire/doc/CONTRIBUTING.md

 ## Coding Conventions <a name="conventions"></a>

 Our source code follows the [Google C++ Style Guide](https://google.github.io/styleguide/cppguide.html).
 Please adhere to these coding conventions if you would like to contribute to CLAIRE.
+Notice that all our routines use the error mechanism implemented in PETSc.
+We strongly encourage all contributers to include this mechanism to make debugging easier.